Skip to content

 Start a project

-01 · Why multilingual is no longer just translation
+01 · Why multilingual is a capability, not a product

 Localization is infrastructure.